 Sign up to our newsletter

-A central part of any effective b2b PR strategy is the content drafted for your clients.
-It seems simple enough – your client has a message they want to put out, so you write it up.
-But when pen meets paper, the nuances of b2b PR writing begin to take hold.
+Compelling content is an important part of any effective b2b PR strategy.
+It seems simple enough – your business has a message it wants to put out, you write it up.
+However, when pen meets paper, the nuances of b2b PR writing become apparent.

 Who is the audience?

 Business audiences can be a tricky group to captivate.
-They’re not your typical content consumer, like someone reading national news, or checking last night’s scores.
-Business audiences are made up of industry professionals, oftentimes looking for specific verticalized information about the field they’re in.
-This puts us as PR pros in a position where we can tailor our messaging to target the movers and shakers in an industry.
+They’re not your typical content consumer, like someone reading national news, or checking last night’s sports results.

 Why do they care?